-How to Proxy edit huge 500mbps MJPEG files from the 5D Mark IV in Sony Vegas Pro
+How to Proxy edit huge 500mbps MJPEG files from the 5D Mark IV in Vegas Pro

-One of the biggest problems when shooting MJPEG video at 500mbps, is the “weight” and size of the files it produces.
-Even with a powerful computer, the timeline playback when editing can be rather choppy…if it plays at all.
+Post updated January 2018: One of the biggest problems when shooting MJPEG video at 500mbps, is the "weight" and size of the files it produces.
+Even with a powerful computer, the timeline playback when editing can be rather choppy.
+If it plays at all.

-One way around this is to transcode the clips to a more manageable codec such as pro res but another method, if your editing software allows it, is to use proxy editing.
+One way around this is to transcode the clips to a more manageable codec.
+Something like pro res but another method, if your editing software allows it, is to use proxy editing.

-I use Sony Vegas Pro for a lot of my editing and versions 12, 13 and 14 all allow proxy editing.
+I use Vegas Pro for a lot of my editing and versions 12, 13, 14 and 15 all allow proxy editing.
 It is a very simple process and creates a much smaller proxy file alongside your original file (in the same folder) that makes playback super smooth.

-Later versions of Adobe Premiere Pro also allow proxy editing.
+Later versions of Adobe Premiere Pro also allow proxy editing for video.

 If you prefer to go the transcoding route, go and download Vidcoder.
-Vidcoder is free, trustworthy and to give you an example of how effective it is, I just took an 884mb MJPEG file from the Canon EOS 5D Mark IV and after transcoding, it output a high quality MP4 file at 107mb that is easy to preview and edit.
+Vidcoder is free and trustworthy.
+To give you an example of how effective it is, I just took an 884mb MJPEG file from the Canon EOS 5D Mark IV.
+After transcoding, it output a high quality MP4 file at 107mb that is easy to preview and edit.